mattyschell/geodatabase-buildings-height/README.md

 This prep is prep'd.
 It is in the data directory.

 * Export buildings by borough as 5 shapefiles to the data/ directory as building1.shp, building2.shp etc.  Zip each shapefile up for version control, we wish to slide underneath the github limit of 100MB.
+Borough-based processing also is a more reasonable workpace for the later steps.

 * Export elevations with feature_code equal to 3020 as a shapefile named elevation.shp to the data directory.
 Zip it also.